 - Quinoa: 98.8%

 Out of the three types of surfaces, the S6 Pure did the worst on the mid-pile carpet, which is understandable since this surface requires more airflow to clean.

 The S6 Pure still scored an average of 98.45% cleaning surface debris, which in my opinion, is a high score.

 Hair Wrap Test on Carpet

-I also did a hair wrap test on low pile carpet with the power mode at turbo, and this much hair was left on the brush.
+I also did a hair wrap test on a low pile carpet with the turbo’s power mode, and this much hair was left on the brush.